Welcome to the Upcoming Events Page for the 2019-2020 School Year! Please check back periodically for updates, new programs and, events.

 Grizzly bears, Montana's premier wildlife species, are part of what makes our state the 'last best place.'
 Montana Fish, Wildlife, and Parks bear managers are asking Montana students to come to the table and share their ideas about managing this magnificent but complex, and at times, controversial predator through participation in the FWP Grizzly Bear IC Challenge.

-Mt FWP Sage Grouse Challenge March-May
+Mt FWP Sage Grouse Challenge OCtober-January

 The 3rd annual MT FWP Sage Grouse IC Challenge is set to launch again in mid-March.
 Middle and High School students across the state last year tussled with conservation and land use issues surrounding sage grouse and posed their solutions.
 YOUR class can participate in this March-May in the MT FWP Sage Grouse IC Challenge.
 Students will choose to problem solve and will come up with unique, conservation-focused solutions taking stakeholder points of view into account around: